jahpgm/tserver/README.md

 ## Changelog

+* 1.0.20 - Show ip address and port on startup so we know where, and what we're listening on.

 * 1.0.19 - Fixed deprecated octal in logReset.

 * 1.0.18 - Added config option for settings.silent to stop logging to console.
 Also exported TestServer so it can be run from other modules.